-If you own an iPhone and bring it to protests, stop doing so now if it is running iOS version 4 unless you are capable of rooting the phone, finding the log file, and securely deleting it.
+If you own an iPhone from that era and bring it to protests, stop doing so now if it is running iOS version 4 unless you are capable of rooting the phone, finding the log file, and securely deleting it.
 Otherwise, any two iPhones captured together at a protest could tell police a lot of things that could put people in serious jeopardy!
 Ask me in person about details of how this sort of information could be exploited-I am not telling them how to use it on an open forum as they may be too stupid to figure it out for themselves.

 If you have carried such a device in the past to protests from which criminal charges could ever ensue, you need to take it to a hacker who knows how to find and securely delete this file-or totally destroy the hard drive and replace it, never bringing the phone to a protest again.

 With most cell phones you can remove the battery when you just can’t afford to be tracked, but Iphones have batteries that cannot be removed without an X-acto knife.
 This means you can’t carry it but only put the battery in when in use.
 I do NOT know if iPhones can be turned on remotely under a wiretap order, but I do know that may other phones can be.
 Assume this of all phones until proven otherwise, and do not carry any phone whose battery cannot be removed.

 Even the feds are furious with Apple, and Congressman Ed Markey is demanding answers from Apple’s CEO about this user tracking, which of course Apple never told users would happen.